 Amber Khan

-Amber Khan is a mixed media artist from Honolulu, Hawaii.
-Her research and practice explore philosophies around forms of life and living, spatiotemporal identities, nonlinear realities, cultural production, and the natural world.
+Amber is an artist from Honolulu, Hawaii.
+Her practice explores philosophies around forms of life and living, spatiotemporal identities, nonlinear realities, cultural production, and the natural world.
 Khan considers herself, primarily a sculptor with a mixed-media approach.
-She utilizes paper mâché, wood, joint-compound, fiber, paint, and natural objects as an exploration of visual mutations of the natural world that serve as information couriers.

 Please inquire below about projects and commissions.